 Sprint Planning Meeting

-In Scrum, every iteration begins with the sprint planning meeting.
+In Scrum, every iteration begins with a sprint planning meeting.
 At this meeting, the Product Owner and the team negotiate which stories a team will tackle that sprint.
-Time-boxed to four hours, this meeting is a conversation between the Product Owner and the team.
-That is, it’s up to the Product Owner to decide which stories are of the highest priority to the release and which will generate the highest business value, but the team has the power to push back and voice concerns or impediments.
-This is a good thing since the team may be aware of a legitimate impediment keeping the team from moving forward.
+This meeting is a time-boxed conversation between the Product Owner and the team.
+It’s up to the Product Owner to decide which stories are of the highest priority to the release and which will generate the highest business value, but the team has the power to push back and voice concerns or impediments.

 When the team agrees to tackle the work, the Product Owner adds the corresponding stories into the sprint backlog.
-If a team uses manual agile, this might be physically represented by moving a Post-It note or index card with a story written on it from the backlog into the sprint backlog.
-If a team uses an agile tooling solution, this might be represented in a number of ways.
-A tool my company uses, ScrumWorks® Pro, has a two-paned view of a project, in which the product backlog appears on the right and the sprint backlog on the left.
-Using an intuitive, drag-and-drop interface, the Product Owner can easily add stories to the sprint.
+We usually recommend this be physically represented by moving a Post-It note or index card with a story written on it from the backlog into the sprint backlog.

 The Daily Standup

 Every day, the Scrum team gathers in front of their taskboard to discuss the progress made yesterday, goals for today, and any impediments blocking their path.

 - What have I done since the last Scrum meeting (yesterday)?

 - What will I do before the next Scrum meeting (tomorrow)?

 - What prevents me from performing my work as well as possible?